tc39/proposal-first-class-protocols/README.md

 proposal would be useful in manually guarding a function in a way that Rust's trait bounds do.
 Default methods in Rust traits are equivalent to what we've called methods in this proposal.

+The coherence restrictions in this proposal (not allowing implementations outside of `class` or `protocol` bodies) are based on Rust's coherence restrictions and adapted for JavaScript itself.
+Unlike Rust's, the restrictions in this proposal are more flexible because they allow using multiple overlapping methods from separate protocols in the same module, unlike Rust.

 ### Java 8+ interfaces